YaroslavSl/smoothrCarBarrier/README.md

 # smoothrCarBarrier
-software to open car barrier (esp12e, cloudMQTT, relay, telegram bot)
+Firmware to open and close car barrier with using:
+- Arduino framework,
+- esp12e controller,
+- cloudMQTT service,
+- relay,
+- telegram bot service (in another repo)